agingNot/capstone-Project/README.md

 This is a Zindi challenge organized by Azubi Africa as a Capstone Project.
 Details of the project can be found [here](https://zindi.africa/competitions/customer-churn-prediction-challenge-for-azubian/)

 ### What is Customer Churn?
-It is the process of using data analysis and predictive modeling techniques to identify customers who are likely to stop using a product or service.
-Churn, in this context, refers to customer attrition or the loss of customers from this African Telecommunications Company.
+Churn analysis involves employing data analysis and predictive modeling methods to pinpoint customers who are inclined to discontinue their usage of a product or service.
+In this particular case, churn refers to customer attrition or the departure of customers from an African Telecommunications Company.

 ### Project Description
 This challenge is for an African telecommunications company that provides customers with airtime and mobile data bundles.